garypotato/TS-Video-component/README.md

 | height | no | String | video height | "880px" |
 | autoplay | no | boolean | if the video auto play | `true` `false` |

-## What I've achieved

-1. know more about TS, DOM control and `addEventListener`
-2. simple `webpack` customise according to different needs, rather than install everything that I actually don't need it.
-3. know more about `CSS module`
-4. understand how to create a simple video player